dsc-courses/dsc152-2026-sp/syllabus.md

   discussion board.
 More details are in the [Communication](#-communication) section below.
 If you didn't already get an invitation, [join here][campuswire] (join code: 1733).

-- **Gradescope:** You'll submit all assignments and exams to [Gradescope][gradescope].
-This is where all of your grades will live as well.
+- **Gradescope:** You will submit all assignments to [Gradescope][gradescope].
+This is where all of your scores will live as well, but they will also be synced to the gradebook in Canvas.
   You will be automatically added to Gradescope about 24 hours after enrolling in the course.
-If you need to submit assignments before then, please send a private message to the instructional staff on Campuswire with your name, PID, and email address.
+If you need to submit assignments before then, please make a post on Campuswire to "instructors & TAs" with your name, PID, and email address.

 - **DataHub:** Like in DSC 10, we will use DataHub ([datahub.ucsd.edu](https://datahub.ucsd.edu)),